The Role of a Software Developer

-When you use a computer, cell phone, tablet, video game system, or e-reader, or use a software program, game, or app on any of these devices, you have a software developer to thank for making it possible.
-These computer science professionals oversee everything involved in creating the software that makes these devices functional and useful.
+When you use a computer, cellphone, tablet, video game system, or e-reader, or use a software program, game, or app on any of these devices, you have a software developer to thank for making it possible.
+These computer science professionals oversee everything involved in creating software that renders these devices functional and useful.

 This includes your computer's or device's operating system.
 Applications software developers design software programs like word processors, databases, spreadsheets, and games.
 These applications may be mass marketed or developed for businesses, organizations, and other entities according to their needs and specifications.

-- The computer systems design and related services industry employed most of them, with others commonly working for computer and electronic product manufacturers, finance and insurance companies, and software publishers.
+- The computer systems design and related services industry employs most software developers, with others commonly working for computer and electronic product manufacturers, finance and insurance companies, and software publishers.

 A Day in a Software Developer's Life

 Job announcements are a great source of information when trying to learn about job duties.
 According to announcements on Indeed.com, software developers:

 - "Code and test software based upon software specifications and design"

 - "Analyze user needs and software requirements to determine the feasibility of design within time and cost constraints"